KaimaneKaimane/hlclassifier/README.md

 Solution for the assignment found at https://github.com/Rocketloop/assignment-machine-learning-nlp

 Restrictions:
-* Local system was running a Windows 10
+* Local system was running Windows 10
 * Solution was computed on a machine without cuda support for GPU training and a maximum of 16GB RAM
 * Tested on Windows 10 on a WSL2 Ubuntu setup